-Basic earnings per common share (EPS) is calculated by dividing net income attributable to common shareholders of Hydro One by the weighted-average number of common shares outstanding.
+Basic and diluted earnings per common share is calculated by dividing net income attributable to common shareholder of Hydro One by the weighted-average number of common shares outstanding.
+The weighted-average number of common shares outstanding at December 31, 2021 and 2020 were 142,239.
+There were no dilutive securities during 2021 and 2020.